Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Fluid-structure interaction model and comparison with experiments

+This analysis suggests that the four dimensionless parameters $\hat{q}$, $\hat{L}$, $\hat{\delta}$, and $\hat{d}$ can be combined in a single one $\hat{f}_0$ (see eq.~\eqref{eq:forcelin}).
+This small $\hat{q}$ / small slope solution can then be used to compute the tip deflection

-Fig.~\ref{fg:fig3}d shows the tip vertical deflection for all our experiments plotted as a function of $\hat{f}_0$.
-Surprisingly, the data not only collapse for small deformations, as expected, but also for larger deformations where the asymptotic expansion is expected to fail.
-Moreover, $\hat{f}_0$ also provides a decent collapse of the hydraulic resistance once rescaled by the rigid one as shown in Fig.~\ref{fg:fig3}e.
+Fig.~\ref{fg:fig3}d,e shows the tip deflection for all the experiments and the model plotted as a function of $\hat{f}_0$.
+Surprisingly, the data not only collapse for small deformations, as expected but also for larger deformations where the asymptotic expansion is expected to fail.
+The hydraulic resistance $\hat{R}$, computed from the measured pressure loss $\Delta P$ for experiments and calculated from the tip deflection using eq.~\eqref{eq:resistHydadim} for the model, is rescaled by its value for rigid hairs $\hat{R}_0$ and shown as a function of $\hat{f}_0$ in Fig.~\ref{fg:fig3}f.
+Here also the data collapse, even for large deflection.
 The hair flexibility starts to impact the hydraulic resistance when $\hat{f}_0\sim 1$, and I observe empirically $\hat{R}/\hat{R}_{0}\sim \hat{f}^{-2/3}_0$ for large deformations.
-The rigid hair bed drag force $\hat{f}_0$ is thus an efficient control parameter encompassing both the material and geometrical properties of our system and can be used to predict the hydraulic resistance of channels obstructed by dense hair-like structures.
+The rigid hair bed drag force $\hat{f}_0$ is thus an efficient control parameter encompassing both the material and geometrical properties of the system and can be used to predict the hydraulic resistance of channels obstructed by dense hair-like structures.

-While efficient to describe the experiments presented here, the reduced order fluid-structure interaction model has some limitations.
-The two region fluid modeling is only valid for dense arrays.
-Besides, hair to hair contact, which can occur at large deformations, and the permeability variations due to the deformation dependent solid fraction are neglected.
-A discussion on these limitations is available in SM~\cite{Note1}.